guardrails-ai/guardrails/docs/index.md

 # Guardrails AI

-_Note: Guardrails is in beta, so expect sharp edges and bugs._

 ## 🛤️ What is Guardrails AI?

 Guardrails AI is the leading open-source framework to define and enforce assurance for LLM applications.
 It offers